 My best advice would be to avoid anything in the CAP price range or below unless you can somehow weigh out the discs prior to purchase.
 I can think of no situation in where it would be acceptable to have weights with tolerances in excess of 10%, and I can’t even begin to imagine being okay with having trash like that in your own gym for your own personal use.
 I mean talk about not valuing your training.

 In terms of brands and value, Rogue has fair prices and highly accurate options in almost every plate style imaginable.
 Ivanko produces comparable equipment to Rogue, but at one heck of a premium.
 Troy’s commercial line is also solid for both steel and coated plates, but also expensive.
-Vulcan has great prices on their coated plates, but currently does not offer any steel plates.
+Vulcan has great prices on their coated plates and calibrated discs.
+Never ignore Vulcan!

 Again, if you’re going to go with simple cast iron, try to find them used before buying them new.
 If you end up having to pay for brand new, opt for machined plates.
 Price difference is minimal, but quality and accuracy is night and day.